biohackathon-japan/bh23-multiomics-knowledge-graph/paper/paper.md

 # Background

-There is an increasing generating of multiple types of omics data for individual samples.
+There is an increasing generation of multiple types of omics data for individual samples.
 This multi-omics data can capture phenomena on multiple different levels and therefore significantly improve our understanding of processes within biological samples.
 Multi-omics data